eu-digital-identity-wallet/eudi-docs-site/docs/use-cases/mobile-driving-license/mdl-architecture/mdl-issuing-authority.md

 ## Issuer Client and Backend
 - The mDL Issuing Authority shall offer a service for driving licence holders to request the issuance of an mDL.
-- This service implements the 'issuer-initiated' issuance flow, which is optional (as justified below), and consequently, makes this service optional as well.
+- This service implements the "issuer-initiated" issuance flow, which is optional (as justified below), and consequently, makes this service optional as well.
 - The Issuer Client interacts with the mDL Issuer component to request the Credential Offer, which is delivered to the EUDI Wallet via either a QR code (cross device) or URI (same device).

 ## OAuth2 Authorization Server